Lendermarket Review 2026 – More than 14% return from Estonia?

 What is the return on Lendermarket?

 The return you can achieve on Lendermarket is quite substantial.
+The average return usually ranges between 13 and 14%.
 You can always find the officially communicated average in the table above, updated monthly.
 You can check the statistics of my own portfolio for my numbers.
-Currently, it’s quite feasible to get loans with 16% interest.
+Currently, it’s quite feasible to get loans with 14% interest.

 What is the minimum investment amount on Lendermarket?